In the Foothills of the Himalaya

 Delhi - Amritsar

-Upon arrival in Amritsar, we transfer to our hotel, the Holiday Inn Amritsar (4T), and enjoy some time at leisure.
-After dinner, we experience one of the great traditions of the city, the ‘putting to bed’ (Palki) ceremony.
+Today we fly to Amritsar, and transfer to our hotel, the Holiday Inn Amritsar (4T).
+After some time at leisure, we experience one of the great traditions of the city this evening, the ‘putting to bed’ (Palki) ceremony.
 Twice a day, the holy book of the Sikh faith, the Granth Sahib, is moved in a grand procession from a dedicated chamber in the Sikh Parliament to the Golden Temple, and back again.
 This mass daily veneration, during which long lines of worshippers take turns to shoulder the burden of a heavy palanquin containing the scriptures, is something to behold, hinting at the tremendous spirituality of Amritsar.

 This morning, we return to the Harmandir Sahib, or Golden Temple, the holiest shrine of Sikhism.
 At its heart, set within a sacred pool, gleams the Hari Mandir (Divine Temple) - a postcard-perfect, gold-plated architectural jewel topped with intricate spires and cupolas, and decorated inside and out with verses from the Granth Sahib.
 This is truly one of the world’s iconic places of worship, thankfully (like all Sikh temples) open to visitors.
 After exploration of the vast temple complex, including community kitchens which provide free meals to 10,000 pilgrims every day, we head out to walk the busy bazaars of the city and visit the historic Jallianwala Bagh, scene of the 1919 Amritsar Massacre, one of the most tragic episodes of the British Raj.
 We also take some time to admire the Durgiana Hindu temple, which clearly takes its inspiration from the Golden Temple.
 An afternoon excursion to the India/Pakistan border town of Wagah invites appreciation of the pomp and pageantry of the Lowering of the Flag ceremony.

 Amritsar - Dharamshala